If you’re like most of us, you’re probably tempted to choose your target MBA programs solely based on the rankings.

 School placement stats are shorthand for which schools have a strong reputation for those functional areas.
 If a lot of students go into a given function, chances are, there is heavy on-campus recruiting for those jobs.
 When only a few students go into a given function, it’s more likely that those grads had to do significant networking and searching on their own.
 You can get your MBA dream job either way, but it’s best to know what it’s going to take to get that job before you choose your dream schools!

 How to use this information

-Below, we’re going to show you a ton of information about which MBAs have the best outcomes for various functions, e.g. which MBA program sends the most graduates into marketing.
+Below, we’re going to show you a ton of information about which MBAs have the best outcomes for various functions, e.g., which MBA program sends the most graduates into marketing.
 We’re going to show both the number and percentage of graduates that go into each function.
 This is important because schools vary tremendously in size.
-Take Manufacturing, for example, you’ll see that 19% of Georgia Tech grads go into Manufacturing, while only 5% of HBS grads go into Manufacturing.
-But if you look at the number of students, since HBS is a much bigger school than Georgia Tech, that ends up being 12 grads from Georgia Tech and 47 from HBS.
+Take Operations and Production, for example.
+18% of Georgia Tech Scheller grads and only 6.6% of Ross grads go into Operations.
+But if you look at the number of students, since Ross is a bigger school, that ends up being 13 grads from Scheller and 21 from Ross.
 Both data points are important.
 The percentage helps you determine which functions are well-represented at different MBA programs, while the number helps you determine the actual number of job opportunities coming out of each MBA program.

 Here’s how we compiled this information.

-We downloaded each school’s career placement report for the Class of 2018, we extracted and compiled the data, and we did our best to compare the data apples to apples.
+We downloaded each school’s career placement report for the Class of 2020, extracted and compiled the data, and did our best to compare the data apples to apples.
 If a school did not report their data the same way, or only provided partial career data, we’ve excluded them from the charts as necessary.
 Otherwise, we went as granular as we could with the data.
-For more information, head over and download complete report What’s the Best MBA Program for You? and check our Appendix and Methodology for further explanation and links to the original data.
+For more information, head over and download the complete report and check our Appendix and Methodology for further explanation and links to the original data.

 What’s the best MBA Program for Your Function?